Skip to main content

 Assunta is grateful for her husband, her children, and her service in the military.
 The military has blessed her with best friends across the globe, her moral compass, and a wild ride.
 She is ready and now able to write her own story each day from a different start line.
 Her lifelong lesson is to go with your gut.
 The most memorable and worthwhile advice she was given was to “go dance with him!”
 30 years later and he is now her husband and father of 3.

-She will compete in alpine skiing, sitting volleyball, swimming, and skeleton.
+She will compete in alpine skiing, sitting volleyball and swimming.

 Charles-Arsenault_ED_200DPI-1.jpgTrade: Mobile Support Equipment Operator (MSE OP)